ataozalpp/llm-benchmark/docs/validation.md

 without `FINAL ANSWER: <letter>` is still unparseable.
 Stop reason is optional because the native response may not provide it.

-After 30 offline tests passed, one approved localhost request was made with the corrected prompt and 128-token limit.
+At a historical development checkpoint with 30 passing offline tests, one approved localhost request was made with the corrected prompt and 128-token limit.
 The request succeeded and returned five output tokens, but its exact text was `FINAL ANSW: B`.
 Because the required marker is exactly `FINAL ANSWER: B`, the parser correctly retained `parse_status=no_answer_found`.
 LM Studio did not provide a stop reason, so the